13 Problems Only Highly Sensitive Introverts Understand

-If you’re a highly sensitive introvert, you know that everyday life can sometimes be a real struggle.
-Little things that don’t bother other people have the power to completely overwhelm you.
-And what may be a minor irritation for some can easily send you into a panic or reduce you to tears.
+If you’re a highly sensitive introvert, you know that everyday life can be a struggle.
+Little things that don’t bother most people can overwhelm you.
+What might be a minor irritation for someone else can easily send you into a panic or reduce you to tears.

-Why is this the case?
-Because highly sensitive people (HSPs) process every little stimulus quite deeply, due to a biological difference in their nervous system.
-They think about things deeply, feel deeply, and care deeply — and as a result, get overwhelmed more easily.
+Why does this happen?
+As I explain in my book, Sensitive, highly sensitive people (HSPs) process every bit of stimulation deeply due to a biological difference in their nervous systems.
+They think deeply, feel deeply, and care deeply, which makes them more prone to stress and overwhelm.

-Both introverts and extroverts can be highly sensitive, but the majority of HSPs are introverted (about 70 percent).
+Both introverts and extroverts can be highly sensitive, but about 70 percent of sensitive people are introverted.
 When you’re both an introvert and an HSP, it can feel like a one-two punch.
-You not only get stressed out by environmental things like bright lights, bustling activity, and loud noises, but you also have a shorter “battery” for socializing and being around people in general.
+Not only do you get stressed out by things like bright lights, noisy environments, and chaotic schedules, but you also have a limited “social battery” for interacting with people.

 Are you a highly sensitive introvert?
-If so, you can probably relate to these 13 problems.
+If so, you’ll probably relate to these 13 common struggles.

 Highly Sensitive Introvert Problems